-6. Choose a Processor with Fast Funding Times
+6. Choose A Processor With Fast Funding Times

 Not all processors are the same, and that includes their processing times.
 Two business days has become the industry standard, but some processors can still take longer than that (3-5 days).
 There may also be some exceptions to the standard funding time for particular types of transactions (keyed, for example).

-If you are an established business with a good processing history you might also find yourself eligible for 24-hour/next-day funding.
+If you are an established business with a good processing history, you might also find yourself eligible for 24-hour/next-day funding.
 Not all merchant service providers have this, and not all offer it to every merchant.
 But it never hurts to ask.

 A final word of caution: Be sure that you’re clear on what “next-day funding” actual means, as it appears there’s some inconsistency in how the term is used.
 Where possible, talk more in terms of hours and business days.

-6 Processors With Fast Merchant Funding
+The 8 Best Payment Processors With Fast Funding Times

 Payment Depot offers 24- to 48-hour funding for its merchants, though it doesn’t make it clear what factors determine how quickly you get your funds.
 Unlike Dharma, there is no next-day-funding plan for qualified merchants.